 He had no need for good eyesight to feel the presence of cultivators near and far.

 Wei Wuxian tried to lie down over the cart.
-He tried to watch the blue sky over them, rendered purple by the diminishing of his eyes through the past months, and to make sense of the shape of clouds as he did as a child.
+He watched the blue sky over them, rendered purple by the diminishing of his eyes through the past months, and attempted to make sense of the shape of clouds as he did as a child.
 This memory seemed so far from himself now that it may as well belong to another life entirely—a little Wei Ying on the docks of Yunmeng, laid over old wood with his naked feet in the river.
 Arguing with his shijie and shidi over one thing or the next.
 Heedless of the years that were to come to him.

-He could almost see his own face in that half-somnolence; and Wei Wuxian thought for a moment that he did, before he realized that such a face was above his; that grey eyes peered down at him from above the edge of one of the wide clay pots the cart always carried.
+He could almost see his own face in that half-somnolence; and Wei Wuxian thought for a moment that he did, before he realized that such a face was above his; that grey eyes were peering down at him from above the edge of one of the wide clay pots the cart always carried.